maksimryndin/distributed-book/src/computing/ml_training.md

 ![Twitter ML cluster](images/twitter.svg)

-Such cluster organization allows for worker node failure and restart without loss of weights of the first layer (parameters node failure is more damaging).
-Each worker node is stateless and no transfer of huge sparse matrix `W` occurs over network[^results].
+Such cluster organization allows for failure and restart of a worker node without loss of weights of the first layer (failure of a parameters node is more damaging).
+Each worker node is stateless and no transfer of a huge sparse matrix `W` occurs over network[^results].

 [^twitter]: [Distributed training of sparse ML models — Part 1: Network bottlenecks](https://blog.twitter.com/engineering/en_us/topics/insights/2020/distributed-training-of-sparse-machine-learning-models-1)[Distributed training with TensorFlow](https://www.tensorflow.org/guide/distributed_training)